Clifra-Jones/Meraki-API-V1/README.md

 ## This is the most recent module.
 You should use this module as opposed to the V0 module.
 ## The V0 module will still work but lacks many features found here.

+## 07/28/2022
+## Added support for named profiles
+If you support multiple organizations you now interact with these organizations using named profiles.
+Updated the Set-MerakiAPI function tosupport creating Named profiles.
+Added function Set-MerakiProfile, this function will set the defaukt profile to the specified named profile.
+All functions that utilize the Organization ID have an additional parameter named 'profileName' that will run the function against the organization assigned to that profile.
+See Wiki for details.

 ## Added 2 new functions to the Content Filtering Functionality.
 Add-MerakiNetworkApplianceContentFilteringRules
 Remove-MerakiNetworkApplianceContentFilteringRules